-WHEREAS there is a need to reimagine the Stouffville GO Transit Corridor Line into a subway style service and land use plan as well as to create the high-speed 407 Crosstown Transitway Corridor, coordinated at a supra-regional level with all affected municipalities within the 416 and 905 area code, spearheading a major transformation of the Stoufville GO Transit line to unlock economic opportunity and job generation, increase ridership and optimize investments in transit, create complete, walkable communities, provide for a range of housing choices and affordability levels and create unique destinations surrounding each Transit Oriented Development (TOD) station areas (refer to Appendices: for background material and detail); and
+WHEREAS, there is a need to reimagine the Stouffville GO Transit Corridor Line into a subway style service and land use plans as well as to create the high-speed 407 Crosstown Transitway Corridor, coordinated at a supra-regional level with all affected municipalities within the 416 and 905 area code, spearheading a major transformation of the Stouffville GO Transit line to unlock economic opportunity, job generation, increase ridership and optimize investments in rail transit infrastructure, create complete, walkable communities, provide for a range of housing choices and affordability levels and create unique destinations surrounding each Transit Oriented Development (TOD) station areas (refer to Appendices: for background material and detail); and

-WHEREAS a comprehensive plan could produce a more efficient and effective two-way all-day corridor of destinations surrounding GO Transit Stations coupled with 24-hour land uses that focuses on the public realm and community amenities to create a vibrant and liveable economic corridor that is not premised on the current commuter model between the 905 and downtown Toronto areas; and
+WHEREAS, a holistic, comprehensive plan could produce a far more efficient and effective two-way all-day corridor of destinations surrounding GO "Transit-Oriented Development" Stations coupled with 24-hour land uses that focus on the public realm and community amenities to create a vibrant and liveable economic corridor that is not premised on the current commuter model between the 905 and downtown Toronto areas; and

-WHEREAS all GO Commuter Transit Line, including the Stouffville Line is currently an underperforming, low ridership lines that needs revitalization into vibrant complete destinations TODs with high animation activity, high ridership, multiple amenities, jobs, retail establishments, and concentration of facilities; and,
+WHEREAS, all GO Commuter Transit Lines, including the Stouffville Line are currently underperforming, low ridership lines that need revitalization into vibrant complete destination TODs with high animation activity, high ridership, multiple amenities, jobs, retail establishments, and concentration of facilities; and,

-WHEREAS Planning GO TOD stations at the corridor level allows for the coordination of land use and transportation, which can provide fast, direct, and cost-effective access to more destinations for more people.
+WHEREAS.
+Planning GO TOD stations at the corridor level allows for the coordination of land use and transportation, which can provide fast, direct, and cost-effective access to more destinations for more people.
 It also allows for the concentration of higher-density, mixed-use, pedestrian-friendly development within walking distance of frequent transit stops and stations, in tandem with measures to discourage unnecessary driving.
-This supports sustainable transportation choices and other community goals, resulting in lower levels of vehicle use, reduced greenhouse gas emissions, improved air quality, and healthier lifestyles; and
+This supports sustainable transportation choices and other community goals, resulting in lower levels of vehicle use, reduced greenhouse gas emissions, improved air quality, reduced cost of living, and healthier lifestyles; and

-WHEREAS a joint committee lead by the Province, Toronto/Markham/Stouffville and York Region are well positioned to work together and implement this comprehensive work and bring all levels of government, agencies and stakeholders together in a joint initiative to reimagine the Stouffville GO Transit Corridor and its surrounding lands cross municipal boundaries and agency/government jurisdictions; and
+WHEREAS, a joint committee lead by the Province, Federal Government, Toronto/Markham/Stouffville and York Region are well positioned to work together and implement this comprehensive work and bring all levels of government, agencies and stakeholders together in a joint initiative to reimagine the Stouffville GO Transit Corridor and its surrounding lands cross municipal boundaries, and other government jurisdictions; and

-WHEREAS Toronto/Markham/Stouffville Growth Strategy describes the goals, strategies, and actions agreed to by the municipal partnership to pursue sustainable growth and development to 2051 and beyond.
+WHEREAS, Toronto/Markham/Stouffville Growth Strategy describes the goals, strategies, and actions agreed to by the municipal partnership to pursue sustainable growth and development to 2053 and beyond.
 It is based on containing growth inside the urban containment boundary, and focusing this growth in Toronto, Markham and Stouffville's Urban Growth Centres and other areas well-served by frequent transit service.
 It aims to support sustainable transportation choices with an emphasis on Toronto/Markham/Stouffville land use patterns that promote walking, cycling, and transit; and

-WHEREAS a new transportation plan for Toronto/Markham will setout the goals for a transportation strategy to keep people and our economy moving, strengthen our communities, and protect the environment.
+WHEREAS, a new transportation plan for Toronto/Markham/Stouffville will setout the goals for a transportation strategy to keep people and our economy moving, strengthen our communities, and protect the environment.
 It will set out the goals for Toronto/Markham's integrated transportation system and outlines the importance of coordinating land use and transportation to be proactive in using transit to serve and shape land use.
-MTO (Metrolinx) are called to lead the planning and development of a new GTHA Regional Rail Integrated Transportation Strategy, with a planning horizon of 2051, in coordination with Toronto and Markham's 2051 and beyond Transportation Strategy; and
+MTO (Metrolinx) are called to lead the planning and development of a new GTHA Regional Rail Integrated Transportation Strategy, with a planning horizon of 2053, in coordination with Toronto and Markham's 2053 and beyond Transportation Strategy; and